2600hz/monster-ui/docs/monster/ui/wysiwyg().md

 ![Macro](http://i.imgur.com/jCgTEXk.png)

-If you want to change the surrounding elements of the macro, you need to use the `ante` and `post` keys and specify it as their value like shown bellow:
+If you want to change the surrounding elements of the macro, you need to use the `ante` and `post` keys and specify it as their value like shown below:
 ```javascript
 var target = $(document.getElementsByClassName('wysiwyg-container')),
     options = {